Junction (company): MTR partnership, lawsuits, and liquidation

 Snowfall began working with MTR as their IT provider for the MTR Express in Sweden in 2015.
-The partnership appeared deep, even as staff moved between the companies such as the marketing manager, Per Nasfi.
+The partnership appeared deep, even as staff moved between the companies.
 Snowfall's founder and CEO, Stefan Cars, even acted as MTR's CTO.

 In June 2017 a joint venture between MTR and Guangshen Railway Company was shortlisted to bid for the West Coast Partnership franchise to commence in 2019.
 In December 2018 it was accounced that Spanish operator Renfe Operadora joined their bid, with Snowfall as a software subcontractor and Trainline providing a distribution outlet.
 In August 2019, it was announced that the bid was unsuccessful, losing to a joint bid by First and Trenitalia.

-In February 2019, MTR abruptly sued Snowfall in court citing Snowfall's behavior as "criminal".
+In February 2019, MTR abruptly sued Snowfall.
 Once MTR ceased working with Snowfall as its IT, marketing, sales and booking provider, it had to immediately stop selling tickets as it could not gain access to their own internet domains as those too were controlled by Snowfall.
 In order to update customers, the rail operator had to do so via their Facebook page.
 In a message, they told customers to delete the app and visit a new website for tickets.

 MTR demanded restitution of 200,000 SEK per day until they were given access back.
+MTR claims was rejected by the court in Stockholm.
 By October 2019, Swedish tech site BreakIt, reported that Snowfall was in an economic crisis with millions in debt, unpaid taxes, a lawsuit brought against it by a former manager unpaid wages and pension payments, and 13 lawsuits from vendors who said they had not been paid.

 In late 2019, Snowfall entered corporate reconstruction due to its inability to pay debts.
 The company faced significant challenges, including a payment cessation from a major Japanese client embroiled in a U.S. bribery scandal, and a contentious dispute with MTR Express, which terminated its contract with Snowfall.
 As Snowfall’s clients continued to leave them, this exacerbated the company’s financial instability.
 These events culminated in substantial debt, leading to staff reductions and efforts to cut costs through office relocations.